 Lexington is a somewhat small city located in the state of Tennessee.
 With a population of 7,822 people and four constituent neighborhoods, Lexington is the 81st largest community in Tennessee.

-Unlike some cities, Lexington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lexington are a mix of both white- and blue-collar jobs.
+Lexington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lexington is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Lexington who work in management occupations (13.46%), sales jobs (11.30%), and office and administrative support (11.05%).
+There are especially a lot of people living in Lexington who work in office and administrative support (14.30%), sales jobs (11.38%), and management occupations (9.73%).

-The percentage of adults in Lexington who are college-educated is close to the national average for all communities of 21.84%: 18.10% of the adults in Lexington have a bachelor's degree or advanced degree.
+The citizens of Lexington are slightly less educated than the national average of 21.84% for the average city or town: 16.84% of adults in Lexington have a bachelor's degree or advanced degree

-The per capita income in Lexington in 2010 was $22,241, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
-This equates to an annual income of $88,964 for a family of four.
+The per capita income in Lexington in 2010 was $20,808, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,232 for a family of four.
 However, Lexington contains both very wealthy and poor people as well.

 Lexington is a very ethnically-diverse city.
 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lexington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lexington include Irish, African, German, and Italian.

 The most common language spoken in Lexington is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.